rbavishi/Habitican-Curse/README.md

 * Launch habitica.py from the source directory using `python habitica.py`

+* WARNING: There can be undefined behavior if your supplied UUID and KEY are incorrect.
+Also please do not use Ctrl-C to exit.
+Exception handling has not been implemented completely.
+Only use `:q` to exit.

 ### Common Commands

+* `:help` - View detailed description of all the commands.

+* Use arrow keys for movement.
+You can also the Vim-style h, j, k, l bindings for movement.

 * Press `m` to mark an item for toggling its completion status.
 Press `+` and `-` for habits.
 Press the key again to unmark it.
 Similarly press `d` to toggle deletion status